FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_sync-to-network/readme.md

 ```RPC Response, Status: 200
 ```

-### Failed Example
+### Failed example

-If one or more input nodes are not set to admin-state 'unlocked' the request will result in an error pointing out nodes with the wrong admin-state.
+If the `admin-state` for some input nodes is not set to `unlocked`, the request results in an error that includes a list of nodes with the wrong state.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:sync-to-network' \